andresmontoyab/Python/README.md

 ## Operators

-Within Python we have different operators, in this section we are going to see of all them.
+Within Python, we have different operators, in this section we are going to see of all them.

 ### Arithmetic

-As many other languagues python support arithmetic operators like the sum, substraction and product, let's see how to use them:
+As many other languagues python support arithmetic operators like the sum, subtraction and product, let's see how to use them:

 - ```sum``` :  +
 - ```substraction``` :  -